mdomlop/snapman/man/en/snapman.1.md

 :    Normal exit.
 No errors founded.

 **1**
-:    The program can not found the configuration file.
+:    Configuration file not found, or incorrect.

 **2**
-:    Failed to convert to seconds the frecuency value from configuration file.
+:    Section not found.

 **3**
-:    Snapshots stored in disk have a name in a format that not match with `%Y-%m-%d %H:%M:%S` format.
+:    Snapshot not found.

 **4**
-:    The root directory is not a snapshot!.
+:    Subvolume not found.

 **5**
-:    Failed to create a directory.
+:    Frequency conversion error.

 **6**
-:    The specified subolume is not in any section.
+:    Incorrect timestamp format.

 **7**
-:    The program failed to open configuration file.
+:    Directory creation error.

 **8**
-:    Section not found.

-**9**
-:    Timestamp with wrong format.
+:    Failed to create, or delete the pidfile.

 **130**
 :    `KeyboardInterrupt` signal received.

 # FILES

 **`/etc/snapman.ini`**
 :    Default configuration file provided.
 Sets all stuff about snapshots.
 Edit at your preferences.
 See snapman(5).

 **`/lib/systemd/system/snapman.service`**
 :    The systemd service.

 # HISTORY

 The idea arose inspired by the program Time Machine® own of the system Mac OS
 X. However, they do not have the slightest similarity.
 Originally this program was called Timemachine.
 But because 'Time Machine' is a trademark of Apple® I decided to change its name to Snapman.

 # BUGS